Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Results and discussions

 \section{Results and discussions}

-In this analysis we have used the yields of, $\pi^\pm$ (139.57 MeV), $k^{\pm}$ (493.68 MeV) and $p$,$\bar{p}$ (938.27 MeV) as mostly these data are available in all centrality bins for collision energies ($\sqrt{s}$) ranging from BES (7.7 GeV) to LHC (2.76 TeV).
+In this analysis we have used the yields of, $\pi^\pm$ (139.57 MeV), $K^{\pm}$ (493.68 MeV) and $p$,$\bar{p}$ (938.27 MeV) for collision energies ($\sqrt{s_{NN}}$) ranging from RHIC-BES (7.7 GeV) to LHC (2.76 TeV).
 For convenience, we have represented the centrality bins by their corresponding number of participants ($N_{part}$).
-Data have been used following RHIC~\cite{Kumar:2012fb, Das:2012yq, Adler:2002uv, Adams:2003fy, Zhu:2012ph, Zhao:2014mva, Kumar:2014tca, Das:2014kja, Abelev:2008ab, Aggarwal:2010ig, Abelev:2008aa, Adcox:2002au, Adams:2003fy, Adler:2002xv, Adams:2006ke, Adams:2004ux, Kumar:2012np, Adams:2006ke}, STAR BES~\cite{Adamczyk:2017iwn} and LHC~\cite{Abelev:2012wca, Abelev:2013xaa, ABELEV:2013zaa, Abelev:2013vea}.
-Data for p-p collision is available in RHIC for $\sqrt{s}=200 Gev$.
-This is included in our analysis for completeness.
+The collision system is Au-Au at higher RHIC and RHIC-BES energies, and Pb-Pb at LHC.
+Data have been used following RHIC~\cite{Abelev:2008ab}, RHIC-BES~\cite{Adamczyk:2017iwn, Adam:2019dkq} and LHC~\cite{Abelev:2013vea}.
+Data for p-p collision is available in RHIC for $\sqrt{s_{NN}}=200$ GeV and included in our analysis for completeness.
 In the present analysis, we have only taken mid-rapidity data.
-The details of the experimental yields used in the analysis are listed in the Ref.\cite{Abelev:2008ab, Abelev:2013vea, Adamczyk:2017iwn}.
-In our HRG spectrum, we have used all confirmed hadrons up to 2 GeV, with masses and branching ratios following the Particle Data Group~\cite{Tanabashi:2018oca} and THERMUS \cite{Wheaton:2004qb}.
-Finally, we solve Eq.(\ref{eq:ns}$-$\ref{eq.t}, \ref{gammas}) numerically, using Broyden's method with a minimum convergence criterion of $10^{-6}$.
-The variances of thermal parameters have been estimated by repeating the analysis at the given extremum value of hadrons yields.
+The details of the experimental yields used in the analysis are listed in the Ref.\cite{Abelev:2008ab, Abelev:2013vea, Adamczyk:2017iwn, Adam:2019dkq}.

+In our HRG spectrum, we have used all confirmed hadrons up to 2 GeV, with masses and branching ratios following the Particle Data Group~\cite{Tanabashi:2018oca} and THERMUS \cite{Wheaton:2004qb}, which is a numerical thermal model package for the root framework.
+Finally, we solve Eq.(\ref{eq:ns}$-$\ref{eq.t}, \ref{gammas}) numerically, using Broyden's method with a minimum convergence criterion of $10^{-6}$ \cite{Press:2007:NRE:1403886}.
+We have estimated the variances of thermal parameters by repeating the analysis at the given extremum value of hadrons yields.